tachiyomiorg/website/src/help/faq/extensions.md

 10. WieManga
 :::

-### Why can't I restore backup?
+### Why can't I restore my backup?

-To restore backups, Tachiyomi requires to have extensions installed for the respective bookmarked manga.
+To restore backups, Tachiyomi requires to have extensions installed for the respective manga.

 ### Which sources are there in the multi-source extensions?